-1. Plug the network cable into the network jack (1) on the computer.

-- 2. Plug the other end of the network cable into a network wall jack (2) or router. - NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.
+- Plug the network cable into the network jack (1) on the computer.
+1. - Plug the other end of the network cable into a network wall jack (2) or router.
+2.

 Using a modem (select products only)

 A modem must be connected to an analog telephone line using a 6-pin, RJ-11 modem cable.
 In some countries or regions, a specific modem cable adapter is also required.
 Jacks for digital PBX systems may resemble analog telephone jacks, but they are not compatible with the modem.